Scroll to navigation

 string_type std::basic_string<value_type>

-path::iterator with a == b, there is no requirement that *a and *b
+const_iterator is no requirement that *a and *b refer to the same object.

 iterator an alias to const_iterator

-determines how to interpret string representations of pathnames
+determines how to interpret string representations of pathnames.

 The following enumerators are also defined:

-Constant Explanation
+format Constant Explanation

-format native_format native pathname format
+(C++17) native_format native pathname format

 generic_format generic pathname format